Best Adjustable Bed For Seniors

 Expert Opinion

-The Nectar Adjustable Bed Frame allows you to elevate your head and feet with either a wireless remote or their mobile app.
+The Nectar Adjustable Bed Frame allows seniors to elevate their head and feet with either a wireless remote or their mobile app.
 It comes with three preset settings: zero gravity, anti-snore, and TV recline.
 You can also program it to remember your favorite positions.
 In addition to adjusting the head and feet, the Nectar Adjustable base is a massaging bed frame with two distinct zones and three levels of intensity.
+This is particularly useful for seniors who struggle with joint pain and arthritis.

-The height of this base is also adjustable.
-You can either use the 8-inch legs or the 3-inch legs, both of which are included with the base.
-The base also comes with 2-inch extenders for some additional height.
+The height of this base is also adjustable, allowing seniors to find the height that gives them the easiest mobility when getting in and out of bed.
+You can either use the eight-inch legs or the three-inch legs, both of which are included with the base.
+The base also comes with two-inch extenders for some additional height.
 Another great feature is the addition of four USB ports built into the base, which gives you easy access to your chargers.

 What our tester says: “Both the head and foot of the base raise in a way that’s designed to optimize weight distribution, enhance blood flow, and provide this feeling of floating on top of the mattress.
-Personally, I found this position to offer the most pressure relief for my lower back.” – Sarah Riccio, former Sleepopolis senior writer and bedding expert
+Personally, I found this position to offer the most pressure relief for my lower back.” – Bridget Chapman, former senior product editor

 Who the Nectar Adjustable Bed Frame is Best for

-• Couples: This adjustable base is offered in a split king option, which is great for couples with different sleeping preferences.
+• Couples: This adjustable base is offered in a split king option, which is great for couples — elderly or otherwise — who have different sleeping preferences.

-• People who like relaxing in bed: People who like sitting up in bed to watch TV or read may appreciate the preset “TV recline” button.
+• Seniors who like relaxing in bed: People who like sitting up in bed to watch TV or read may appreciate the preset “TV recline” button.

 Who Should Avoid the Nectar Adjustable Bed Frame